chesterbr/ruby2600/README.md

     bundle exec jruby -J-XstartOnFirstThread -Ilib bin/ruby2600-swt /path/of/your/romfile.bin

-For some profiling, you'll likely prefer headless mode:
+For profiling/performance testing, you'll likely prefer headless mode, e.g.:

-    bundle exec bin/ruby2600-headless /path/of/your/romfile.bin
+    bundle exec ruby-prof bin/ruby2600-headless /path/of/your/romfile.bin 1

-(you can append the # of frames to run - an extra one will be added since first frame of several games is kind of bogus)
+(the number in the end is the number of frames to run - an extra one will be added, since first frame of several games is kind of bogus)

 ### Keys